You Ask, We Explain: Contents Insurance

 Most people obtain insurance for contents when they buy a home or renters insurance policy.
 Contents insurance, also known as contents coverage, helps protect your belongings if something happens.

 When you buy an insurance policy, you will be asked how much coverage you’d need to replace all of your personal belongings at the time of a covered loss.
 Your answer will determine the insurance value of your belongings.

 Many people, thinking first about budget and saving money, may underestimate the amount of coverage truly needed to replace their personal property after a loss.
 Others may simply not recognize the true value of their belongings.

 Even if you think you don’t have a lot of stuff, it adds up.
 It’s easy to estimate some of the more expensive items in your home, like computers, televisions, furniture or appliances.
 But what about your everyday items, like dishes, silverware, pots and pans, or small appliances like your coffee maker, toaster or blender?
 Or, what about your clothes?
 Have you estimated what it might cost to replace your entire wardrobe?
 Do you have any collectibles or heirlooms with undetermined values in your home?

-Inventory your home using these tools before disaster strikes so you have the right level of insurance for your contents.
+Using these tools to take an inventory of your home before disaster strikes can help to ensure you have the right level of insurance for your contents.

 If you don’t have time to create a full inventory, review your current policy and consider how much it would cost to replace everything you own.
 Then, take an inventory of your home using a video camera or digital camera.
 Remember to capture the contents in every room and closet.
 Also, be sure to open all cabinets and drawers.
 If you have expensive items stored out of sight, include those as well.
 Keep the video or memory card in a safe place, like a safety deposit box or a friend or family member’s home, so you’ll have detailed lists of contents to provide to the claims adjuster if something happens.